-These condensed consolidated interim financial statements, including comparatives, have been prepared in accordance with International Accounting Standard ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
-These condensed consolidated interim financial statements have been prepared following the same accounting policies and methods of computation as the audited consolidated financial statements for the fiscal year ended April 30, 2014.
-These condensed consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements, and the notes thereto, for the year ended April 30, 2014.
+These consolidated financial statements, including comparatives, have been prepared using accounting policies consistent with IFRS as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").

-These condensed consolidated financial statements have been prepared on a historical cost basis, except for deferred consideration classified as other financial liabilities, which were recognized at amortized cost and financial instruments classified at fair value through profit or loss, which are stated at their fair value.
+These consolidated financial statements have been prepared on a historical cost basis.
 In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.